 Depending on your faith background you might have a few questions that come to your mind.
-If you need more answers, we welcome you to attend one of our Baptism Seminars.
+If you need more answers, we welcome you to attend one of our Baptism Seminars (available dates appear during the baptism registration process).
 If you'd like to sign-up to be baptized, click the date desired on the Upcoming Baptism Dates section on the bottom of the page.
 Below are some frequently asked questions we get.

 How are they going to immerse someone in that little bowl?

 Great question!
 Our mode of baptism here at Hope is "sprinkling."
 We believe that the mode, whether it is sprinkling, pouring or full immersion, is not the important issue.
 Being obedient in baptism is the issue not how that baptism is performed.
 Christ stated in Matthew 28:19-20 - “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, ….”

 Why are they baptizing these little babies along with adults?